artisticLogicMK/Remotech/README.md

 <h1 align="center">Remotech</h1>

 <h3 align="center">
-Remotech is a full job listing and search application that aims to give a fast and modern user experience for job employers and job seekers.
+Remotech is a comprehensive job listing and search application that provides a fast and modern user experience for both job employers and work searchers.
 </h3>